My Health Journey with Narcolepsy and Using Personalized Nutrition to Heal

 My Experience with Narcolepsy

-In 2004, I was a freshman in high school, constantly exhausted and falling asleep during every class, every car ride, movie, football game, or social event.
+In 2004, I was a freshman in high school, constantly exhausted and falling asleep during every class, every car ride, movie, football game, and social event.
 I would sleep when I was eating, having conversations, and sometimes while kissing my high school boyfriend.
-Let’s just say, that relationship didn’t last!
-I even remember during track and cross country practices, we would have three minute rests in between 1,200-meter interval repeats.
-In those three minutes, I would lay in the grass and fall asleep while everyone else drank water and socialized.
+During track and cross country practices, I would lay in the grass and fall asleep in the three minutes in between 1200 meter repeats.
 When it was time to run again, my friend’s older sister would wake me up and I would run the next interval.
-This also happened when my friend, Ashley and I spontaneously decided to bike 150 miles across Ohio in two days in order to raise money for MS patients, with no previous bike training.
-Let’s just say it was brutal but also highly entertaining—we decided to do ride on mountain bikes which added a lot of misery.
-Every 10-15 miles there was a rest stop and I would get off of my bike and fall asleep in the grass.
-Ashley would go grab some orange slices at the snack table, use the restroom and then wake me up for more biking.
+This also happened when my friend, Ashley and I spontaneously biked 150 miles across Ohio in two days to raise money for MS patients.
+Every 10-15 miles there was a rest stop and I would get off of my bike and fall asleep in the grass while Ashley grabbed orange slices at the snack table and would come wake me up.
 And we would continue.

 Living with Narcolepsy is the Equivalent of 32 Hours of Sleep Deprivation

-It Came On So Gradually that it was Hard to Think of it as Abnormal
+It Came On So Gradually that it Didn’t Seem Abnormal

 In seventh grade, I started napping a lot more, my face blew up with acne and I had horrible GI symptoms.
 My parents thought maybe I had mono because I was always tired.
 But it was slowly getting worse in time.
-By ninth grade, my teachers continuously told my parents that I couldn’t have cared less about school because I was either sleeping or socializing, my grades hit rock bottom, my friends complained that I would fall asleep during every movie and my family got fed up with me being non-stop moody.
+By ninth grade, my teachers continuously told my parents that I was a terrible student because I was either sleeping or socializing, my grades hit rock bottom, my friends complained that I would fall asleep during every movie and my family got fed up with my mood imbalances.
 It came on so gradually that it was hard to think of it as abnormal.
 I rarely even complained about being tired because I was just busy sleeping through everything.

 In addition to sleeping all the time, I also developed cataplexies.
 These are essentially mini seizures that occur in people with type 1 narcolepsy.
 My eyes would roll to the back of my head and each episode would last for 5-10 seconds.
 I experienced about 20 per day.
-They were always triggered by laughter and for anyone that knows me, I am always laughing.
-So, I was basically either sleeping or laughing and having these mini seizures.
+They were always triggered by laughter, which I do a lot.
+I was essentially either sleeping or laughing and having these mini seizures.
 Sometimes I would lose my balance or fall because my knees would give in during the episodes.
 It became a concern after I almost drowned in my friend’s pool while having a cataplexy episode.
 Her parents then required me to wear a lifejacket at all times around water and at their lake house—not very glamorous!

 “There is No Research”

 These instances were gradually becoming more noticeably concerning so my parents took me to the Cleveland Clinic Sleep Disorder Center where we saw a neurologist.
 After an overnight polysomnogram test and a Multiple Sleep Latency Test, I was diagnosed with a severe stage of narcolepsy and cataplexies.
-The doctor, let’s call him Dr. K, told my parents that it was a genetic condition and that I would be dependent on prescription stimulants for the rest of my life.
+The doctor, let’s call him Dr. K, told my parents that it was a genetic condition and that I would be dependent on prescription drugs for the rest of my life.
 He said that it often gets worse with age and that in that case, we could increase the dose of my medication.
-My parents felt unsettled by this information because we had no known family history of this supposed genetic condition and they felt uncomfortable putting me on medications that were new to the market and had many potential side effects.
-As many parents reading this can probably relate to.
-My neurologist adamantly disagreed saying that the drugs were my only choice and that there was no point in seeking alternative forms of medicine because “there is no research to show that diet and lifestyle are associated with your disease”.
-I’ve never seen someone be so convinced of something.
+My parents felt unsettled by this information because we had no known family history and the recommended medications were new to the market and had many potential side effects.
+My neurologist was adamant that the drugs were my only choice and that there was no alternative.
+He stated “there is no research to show that diet and lifestyle are associated with your disease”.

 Incorporating Functional Medicine into my Treatment

-Let it be known that my parents are not doctors—my dad works passionately in the construction industry and my mom is an amazing secretary—but they are super smart and have a lot of common sense.
-Enough common sense to know that medication should not be the first line of intervention.
-A few months after I was diagnosed, my parents dragged me to a functional medicine doctor.
-She asked a lot of questions and ran a lot blood work to test for leaky gut, food sensitivities, nutrient deficiencies etc. I hated every second of it.
+Let it be known that my parents are not doctors—my dad works passionately in the construction industry and my mom is an amazing executive assistant—but they are super smart and have a lot of common sense.
+Enough common sense to know that medication may not be the first line of intervention.
+A few months after I was diagnosed, my parents dragged me to a functional medicine doctor that my Grandpa found.
+The functional doctor asked a lot of questions about my lifestyle and ran a lot blood work to test for leaky gut, food sensitivities, nutrient deficiencies etc. I hated every second of it.
 Especially when she told me that I could never eat my favorite food again: a blue raspberry slushy float from Dairy Queen.

-I hated it even more when I had to collect my urine for 24 hours.
+I also disliked collecting my urine for 24 hours to test for leaky gut and nutrient deficiencies.
 My parents forced me to do it on a weekend that I was going to my friend’s lake house with her family and older siblings.
 I showed up for the lake weekend with a cooler and a jug to hold my pee.
 And it of course, needed to be refrigerated.
 I was so nervous the whole weekend that someone would mistakenly drink my urine out of the back refrigerator!
 I never wanted functional medicine or collecting my urine in jugs or the weird Larabars that my mom forced me to try in the office.
-I wanted the quick fix because I didn’t believe food and functional medicine BS would be enough.
+I wanted the quick fix because I didn’t believe food and functional medicine would be enough.
 I had a real disease with a real diagnosis.
 Fortunately, my parents didn’t listen to what I wanted.
 They gave me what I needed.

 After the results came back, I was diagnosed with a leaky gut, a number of food sensitivities and nutrient imbalances.
 I was put on a strict elimination diet of no gluten, corn, soy, dairy, peanuts, and basically every food that I ate.
 My mom, God Bless her soul, went to three or four different grocery stores every week.
 She prepared homemade buffalo burgers, veggies and gluten-free pasta dishes, in addition to cooking dinner for the rest of my family.
-At the time, there were no more than five gluten-free pastas in the health food grocery store and zero in traditional grocery stores.
-All five tasted like cardboard and I would sit at the kitchen table crying because I couldn’t eat the same pasta as my brother and sister.
-I threw a huge party for myself that centered around pity.
-The party ended about three weeks into the elimination diet torture.
-I started to notice a very real shift in my energy levels.
-I was not cured but I was sleeping less often and experiencing less frequent cataplexies.
+At the time, there were no more than three gluten-free pastas in the health food grocery store and zero in traditional grocery stores.
+All tasted like cardboard and I would sit at the kitchen table crying because I couldn’t eat the same pasta as my brother and sister.
+After about three weeks of following the elimination diet and supplements, I started to notice a very real shift in my energy levels.
+I was by no means cured but I was sleeping less often and experiencing less frequent cataplexies.

 My parents and I were so excited to tell Dr. K about my improvements.
 During the follow up, we told him about the diet and supplements and my improvements.
 During the story, he turned his back to our excitement and started typing on the computer.
 He could not look us in the eye but argued that food could not have helped me.
-He ended up refusing to continue seeing me as a patient.
-At the time, he was the only pediatric neurologist in the department so I was forced to start seeing an adult neurologist.
-I eventually did start taking a small dose of medicine some days before I got my driver’s license.
-My parents were never opposed to the medicine but they were opposed to the idea of not doing everything in our power to check off all other boxes to optimize my health and well-being.
+He refused to continue seeing me as a patient.
+At the time, he was the only pediatric neurologist in the department so I went onto see an adult neurologist as a pediatric patient.
+After about six months, I started taking a small dose of Provigil some days before I got my driver’s license.
+And this helped me significantly too.
+They were never opposed to the medicine but they were opposed to the idea of not doing everything in our power to check off all other boxes to optimize my health and well-being.

 “You’re So Suprisingly Functional”